-When approaching a red traffic light, take your foot off the accelerator and let the vehicle coast to a halt in the highest suitable gear.
+When approaching a red traffic light, take your foot off the accelerator and let the car roll to a stop in the highest gear possible.

 On a downhill gradient, take your foot off the accelerator and let the vehicle coast in a suitable gear.